 William M. Sage, MD, JD

-and the editorial board of Health Affairs.
-He holds degrees from Harvard and Stanford and has practice
+board of Health Affairs.
+He holds medical and law degrees from Stanford and a doctorate honoris causa

-experience in both medicine and law.
-In 1993, he headed four working groups of the Clinton
+from the Universite Paris Descartes.
+In 1993, he headed four working groups of the Clinton Administration's

 Before joining the UT faculty in 2006, he was professor of law at Columbia University, and has had visiting

 appointments at Yale, Harvard, and Duke.
 Dr. Sage's edited books include Medical Malpractice and the U.S. Health